timo1k/AnimeRecs/README.md

 # buildspace

 ### Welcome 👋

-This is the starter template for the [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer) project.
+This project is built with the starter template from [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer) project.